Story by: Nikki Boyd on November 26, 2019

 Regularly expressing gratitude is linked to increased levels of happiness.

-“Gratitude helps people feel more connected to others, value their life and good experiences, handle adversity and improve their overall well-being,” said Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Associates.
+“Gratitude helps people feel more connected to others, value their life and good experiences, handle adversity and improve their overall well-being,” said Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Group.
 “This includes feeling gratitude for past experiences and current blessings, and feeling hopeful and optimistic for the future.”

 Thanksgiving is a great time to start a conversation around gratitude and how important it is to express gratitude every day.
 Here are a few ideas to get the conversation started:

 Norton Children’s Prevention & Wellness provides resources to help you and your child build healthy habits.
 Norton Children’s Prevention & Wellness is supported by the Children’s Hospital Foundation.

 Thanksgiving can be a time of overindulgence at the dinner table.
 Get your family moving to burn off excess energy.
 Organize a family hike, sign up for a family fun run or, instead of watching football on TV, have your own fun, friendly game in the backyard.

 If you have younger kids (and kids at heart), play GoNoodle, a free fitness website that gets you dancing and moving.

 There are many opportunities to volunteer in our community, particularly during the holiday season.
 Helping others provides many benefits to mental health and well-being.